kubevirt/cluster-network-addons-operator/README.md

 Additionally, container image used to deliver this plugin can be set using `MULTUS_IMAGE` environment variable in operator deployment manifest.

-**Note:** OpenShift 4 is shipped with [Cluster Network Operator](https://github.com/openshift/cluster-network-operator).
-OpenShift operator already supports Multus deployment.
-Therefore, if Multus is requested in our operator using `multus` attribute, we just make sure that is is not disabled in the OpenShift one.

 ## Linux Bridge